 Not so much for the safe but the contents instead, Guns rarely lose their intrinsic value.
-In fact, certain guns have gone up in value making them valuable collectibles.
-In addition, some have a historical significance that cannot be calculable in today’s market as in the case with weapons from the old west or special one of a kind weapons, like those used by the French Resistance and the OSS during WW II.
+Certain guns have gone up in value making them valuable collectibles.
+Also, some have a historical significance that cannot be calculable in today’s market as in the case with weapons from the old west or special one of a kind weapons, like those used by the French Resistance and the OSS during WW II.

 But, let’s not forget the .45 that your granddad brought back from the war or the Japanese sword that your uncle retrieved on Okinawa.
 Your gun safe is a way to pass your legacy of your family’s history down to the next generation.

-My father’s retirement plan was in the form of 300 guns of various types and after he had retired after 73, he sold them off and supplemented is Social Security pension monies until he died 10 years later.
-My sister still has custody of a couple of them and they are now family heirlooms.
-We still have the 3 gun safes as well, they now hold other things like tools, and unbelievably one is used for storage of stuff she’s grown and canned from her garden.
+My father’s retirement plan was in the form of 300 guns of various types and after he had retired after 73, he sold them off and supplemented is Social Security pension monies until he died ten years later.
+My sister still has custody of a couple of them, and they are now family heirlooms.
+We still have the three gun safes as well, they now hold other things like tools, and unbelievably one is used for storage of stuff she’s grown and canned from her garden.

 13. Quick Access